JohnNesbit/ML-for-photgrammetry-in-mesh-space/README.md

 # ML-for-photgrammetry-in-mesh-space
-(untrained)script that converts multiple pictures into 3D models of the things detailed in the pictures
+Script that converts multiple pictures into 3D models of the things detailed in the pictures.
+This is obviously an practice repo without almost any data.

 # what it does
 takes pictures from a library and puts